chillKB/is-this-good/KEYCAPS.md

 ## Aifei (爱菲)

 One of the larger keyset clone manufacturers in China.
 Molds on modifier keys on their Cherry profile sets don't look incredible.
 Kitting is fixed due to waffle molds - what you see is what you get, which usually means more accent/mod colored bars than alpha-colored bars.
 Their Cherry-profile caps are purportedly made up of one shot PBT and one shot ABS, which probably explains why half of the resellers market them as ABS, and the other half market them as PBT.
 Do not expect high quality resin, you get what you pay for.
-Their take on Melgeek MG/Signature Plastics SA style of tall and spherically sculpted keycaps is referred to as AFSA profile: good value for money (lots of resin), and legends that don't loook terrible.
+Their take on Melgeek MG/Signature Plastics SA style of tall and spherically sculpted keycaps is referred to as AFSA profile: good value for money (lots of resin), and legends that don't look terrible.

+### Cherry profile

+Originally, they started with dye-sub PBT clone sets (i.e. Metaverse, Future Funk, Sushi, etc...).
+Now, they're known for three generations of  doubleshot molds, all with very smooth texture.

+1. 1st generation, icon+text modifier keys, big base kit (full size, split bars + accent bars, accent keys).
+The legends on the modifier keys are genuinely bad - you can tell if this is the case if the Tab, Backspace, Enter, or Code keys have really goofy legends.
+2. 2nd generation, icon modifier keys, base kit supports 60, 65, 75, TKL, and full size, but no split backspace, 7u, or Alice bar supports.
+Modifier legend quality has improved.
+3. 3rd generation, icon+text modifier keys, TKL base with support for tsangan/7u bottom row, split backspace, and Alice bars.
+Modifier legend quality  is better than 1st round.